Tutorial: Building a Summarization System with a Large Language Model

 Perform this step if you want to use the gpt-3.5-turbo model by OpenAI.
 If you're planning to use an open source model, you can skip this step.

-You'll be able to use OpenAI models without having to pass the API keys in the pipeline YAML.
+You'll be able to use OpenAI models without having to pass the API keys in the pipeline itself.

-1. Click your name in the top right corner and choose Connections.
+1. In deepset Cloud, click your initials in the top right corner and choose Connections.

 The personal menu expanded with the Connections option underlined.